-- 1. Describe the Project Delivery & Approach by discussing/providing the following.
-(20 points). - a.
-Describe Team's approach for maintaining traffic on I-26 and I-126 while avoiding and minimizing impacts to the traveling public. - b.
-Describe the proposed design submittal process and include a chart showing anticipated deliverables in sequence that will allow SCDOT to conduct efficient and complete reviews.
+- Design phases/breakdown - o Start and finish milestones for all segments, sections, or phases - Details of traffic control plans - o Traffic shifts - Utility windows - o Right of way acquisitions/right of entry - o Special contract requirements - o Known or expected risks - Other activities or relationships that are critical to the Proposer's Project design or construction - b.
+Describe Team's approach for maintaining traffic on I-26 and I-126 while avoiding and minimizing impacts to the traveling public. - c.
+Describe the proposed design submittal process and include a chart showing all anticipated deliverables in sequence that will allow SCDOT to conduct efficient and complete reviews.
 Include discussion of how the design review process is related to any proposed project phasing.
-Dates do not need to be included in the chart showing anticipated deliverables but durations may be included.

-- c.
-Describe how the design of this Project ties to the phase 3 of Carolina Crossroads Modified Selected Alternative (MSA).
-Discuss any changes needed in the MSA to construct your design. - d.
-Describe the proposed approach to Quality Control and understanding of the Quality Assurance Program.
+Dates do not need to be included in the chart showing anticipated deliverables but durations must may be included. - d.
+Describe how the design of this Project ties to the pPhase 3 of Carolina Crossroads Modified Selected Alternative (MSA).
+Discuss any changes needed in the MSA to construct Proposer's yourdesign. - e.
+Describe the proposed approach to qQuality cControl and understanding of the Quality Assurance Program.
 Discuss the roles of the Proposer and SCDOT for all aspects of design and construction of the project.
 Discuss compliance with required standards, testing laboratories, mix designs and material certifications processes.
-Discuss staffing levels required to meet the sampling, testing, and inspection requirements of the Quality Assurance Program. - e.
-Describe methods that will allow any reduction in the Contract Time for the Project. - f.
+Discuss staffing levels required to meet the sampling, testing, and inspection requirements of the Quality Assurance Program. - f.
+Describe methods that will allow any reduction in the Contract Time for the Project. - g.
 Discuss the strategies the Proposer's team will implement to mitigate or eliminate what the Proposer's team deems to be the top three risks on the Project.
 Describe the role that the Proposer expects SCDOT or other agencies to have in addressing these Project risks. - 2.
-Describe the Proposer's Innovation and Added Value to the project that clearly provides additional benefit to SCDOT or the public.
+Describe the Proposer's Innovation and Added Value to the Pproject that clearly provides additional benefit to SCDOT or the public.
 The Proposer has an opportunity to earn up to 100 Quality Credit points.
-An innovative aspect does not include practices that are standard to the industry.
-Innovation may include the Proposer's means and methods, roadway alignments, approach to Project, etc. If the Proposer wishes SCDOT to consider items, including ATCs, to be innovative or to provide additional quality, these items must be described in this section to be eligible for any of these points.
-However, SCDOT reserves the right to assign points for all items deemed beneficial to SCDOT or the public that have not been identified in this section.
-In addition, the Proposer should consider, but not be limited to, the following items, which SCDOT considers high risk to the Project. - a.
+An innovative feature of a Proposal means proposing aspect does not include practices that are not standard or customary to the industry, nonetheless safely, efficiently, and effectively accomplish the same goal.
+Innovation may include the Proposer's means and methods, roadway alignments, approach to Project, etc. If the Proposer wishes SCDOT to consider items, including Formal ATCs previously authorized for inclusion in the Proposal, to be innovative or to provide additional quality, these items must be described in this section to be eligible for any of these points.
+However, SCDOT reserves the right to assign points for all items deemed innovative and favorable to beneficial to SCDOT or the public that have not been identified in this section.
+In addition, the

+Proposer should consider, but not be limited to, the following items, which SCDOT considers high risk to the Project.

+- a.
 Minimizing and avoiding impacts to traffic during all construction and demolition activities including, but not limited to, the following: - Temporary lane and ramp closures - Traffic Shifts - Construction stages - b.
 Avoid or minimize impacts to Waters of the U.S. - c.
 Avoid or minimize impacts to utilities.
 Discuss any in-contract utilities that are avoided or have reduced impacts. - d.
 Minimize design review times and plan package submittals in order to mitigate costs for railroad reviews.